Issue advocacy ads: Eight magic words

+That footnote was intended to provide examples of the types of things that would lead a reasonable person to conclude the speaker was advocating a particular candidate or ballot measure.

+The Court felt that limiting campaign finance laws to speech with such express advocacy was necessary to avoid a "chilling effect" on speech about political officeholders and issues that was protected under the First Amendment to the Constitution.

+As a hypothetical example, suppose someone placed an advertisement that went something like this:

+John Smith is a decent man who earned his education in the field and stands up for worker rights.
+Mary Jones received her undergraduate degree at Yale, and a law degree at Northwestern.
+She advocates eating vegetables.
+How do you feel about that?

+Although the ad might influence potential voters for or against one of the candidates, it does not specifically advocate action to elect a candidate for office.
+As such, it falls outside of laws that restrict political speech intended to influence elections.

+These types of ads became known colloquially as "issue ads".

+After 1976

 However, rather than using them as examples, many found it easier to just leave out the "magic words" and claim their communications to voters were fine.
 By 1996, interest advocacy groups were spending millions of dollars on campaigns claiming their advertisements were "issue only" since they left out the "magic words."

 By 2000, voters were inundated with $500 million worth of this type of advertisement.
 Owing to the "shame issue ads," scandals, and the amount of spending, Congress held a congressional investigation.
 It reinvigorated campaign finance reform, and led to the Bipartisan Campaign Reform Act in 2002, which is more commonly known as McCain-Feingold.

 In 2003, in McConnell v.
 Federal Election Commission, the Court detailed the difference between interest versus express advocacy.
 It ruled looking for "magic words" as "functionally meaningless" since an advertiser can communicate its intention to voters without them.
 Therefore, instead of looking for words, the Court again ruled that if a communication to voters had "no reasonable interpretation other than as an appeal to vote for, or against, a specific candidate," it is "the functional equivalent of express advocacy."